akirataguchi115/agplv3re/README.md

   Although physically restricting reverse engineering is not possible (even less so with free software), contractual restriction of reverse engineering is a very viable option.

   ## What do we need reverse engineering for if the source code is already available?
   Did you compile the program yourself?
 Did you verify the hashes against the delivered binaries to your own?
 Did you compile your compiler yourself?
 Did you compile the operating system yourself?
+Is you hardware free as in freedom?
 Is the SaaSS problem present, i.e. are you swallowing the "AGPLv3 binaries" through an API or over the network?

   Trust should not come without verifications.
 Explicit permission to reverse engineer gives us a chance to do sanity checks to the binaries we use out of conveniency every now and then.